RealcodesAI/asd-mining/README.md

 import AsdMining from 'asd-mining';

-// Initialize the miner with your license key and API URL const miner = new AsdMining('your-license-key', 'https://api.example.com');
+// Initialize the miner with your license key and API URL const miner = AsdMining.getInstance('your-license-key', 'https://api.example.com');

 // Calculate hash rate
 miner.calculateHashRate(5000).then(hashRate => {